Taiwo Hassan

-Early
+Early life and education

-Taiwo Hassan was born on 31 October 1959 in Ilaro, a town in Ogun State, Nigeria.
-He has a twin brother, and his family has a history of twins.
+Hassan was born on 31 October 1959 in Ilaro, a town in Ogun State, Nigeria.
+He had a twin brother, and his family has a history of twins.
 His father and grandfather were both twins.

-Education

-Ogogo completed primary education at Christ Church School in Ilaro.
+Hassan completed his primary education at Christ Church School in Ilaro.
 He attended Gazikia college in Lagos for his secondary education but was unable to finish it due to a financial problem.
-He then studied at a technical college and worked as an automobile mechanic at the water corporation for about 13 years.
+He then studied at a technical college and worked as an auto mechanic at the water corporation for about 13 years.

 Career

-Ogogo began his acting career in 1981, shortly after starting work as a mechanic.
-In 1994 he left his job at the water corporation to concentrate on acting.
+Hassan began his acting career in 1981 while working as an auto mechanic and later spent about 13 years at the Lagos Water Corporation, combining his job with his interest in acting.